-- The Electronic Money Regulations apply much of Part 11 of the Act.
-The effect of this is to apply the same procedures under the Act for appointing investigators and requiring information when investigating breaches of the Electronic Money Regulations. - 19.108 The FCA will notify the subject of the investigation that it has appointed investigators to
+19.107 The Electronic Money Regulations apply much of Part 11 of the Act.
+The effect of this is to apply the same procedures under the Act for appointing investigators and requiring information when investigating breaches of the Electronic Money Regulations.

-Decision making under the Electronic Money Regulations

-The RDC is the FCA's decision maker for some of the decisions under the Electronic Money Regulations as set out in DEPP 2 Annex 1G.
-The RDC will make its decisions following the procedure set out in DEPP 3.2 or, where appropriate, DEPP 3.3 and 3.4.
+19.108 The FCA will notify the subject of the investigation that it has appointed investigators to carry out an investigation under the Electronic Money Regulations and the reasons for the appointment, unless notification is likely to prejudice the investigation or otherwise result FCA in it being frustrated.
+The FCA's policy in civil investigations under the Electronic Money Regulations is to use powers to compel information in the same way as it would in the course of an investigation under the Act.
+Decision making under the Electronic Money Regulations 19.109 The RDC is the FCA's decision maker for some of the decisions under the Electronic Money Regulations as set out in DEPP 2 Annex 1G.
+The RDC will make its decisions FCA following the procedure set out in DEPP 3.2 or, where appropriate, DEPP 3.3 and 3.4.
 DEPP 3.4 applies for urgent notices under regulations 11(6), (9) and (10)(b) (including as applied by regulation 15).

-For decisions made by executive procedures the procedures to be followed will be those described in DEPP 4.

-The Electronic Money Regulations do not require the FCA to have published procedures to commence criminal prosecutions.
-However, in these situations the FCA expects that it will normally follow its decision-making procedures for the equivalent decisions under the Act.

-The Electronic Money Regulations require the FCA to give third party rights as set out in section 393 of the Act and to give access to material as set out in section 394 of the Act in certain cases.

-Certain FCA decisions (for example the cancellation of an authorisation or the imposition of a financial penalty) may be referred to the Tribunal by an aggrieved party.

-Imposition of penalties under the Electronic Money Regulations

-When determining whether to take action to impose a penalty the FCA's policy includes having regard to the relevant factors in DEPP 6.2 and DEPP 6.4.
-When determining the level of a financial penalty the FCA's policy includes having regard to relevant principles and factors in DEPP 6.5 to 6.5D.

-19.115 When determining whether to suspend the authorisation or, as the case may be, the registration of an electronic money institution or limit or otherwise restrict the carrying FCA on of electronic money issuance or payments services business by an electronic money issuer the FCA's policy will have regard to the relevant factors in DEPP 6A.

-As with cases under the Act, the FCA may settle or mediate appropriate cases involving civil breaches of the Electronic Money Regulations to assist it to exercise its functions under the Regulations in the most efficient and economic way.
-See DEPP 5, DEPP 6.7 and EG 5 for further information on the settlement process and the settlement discount scheme.
+For decisions made by executive procedures the procedures to be followed will be those 19.110 described in DEPP 4.
+FCA 19.111 The Electronic Money Regulations do not require the FCA to have published procedures to commence criminal prosecutions.
+However, in these situations the FCA expects that it will normally follow its decision-making procedures for the equivalent decisions under FCA the Act.
+19.112 The Electronic Money Regulations require the FCA to give third party rights as set out in section 393 of the Act and to give access to material as set out in section 394 of the Act in FCA certain cases.
+19.113 Certain FCA decisions (for example the cancellation of an authorisation or the imposition of a financial penalty) may be referred to the Tribunal by an aggrieved party.
+FCA Imposition of penalties under the Electronic Money Regulations 19.114 When determining whether to take action to impose a penalty the FCA's policy includes having regard to the relevant factors in DEPP 6.2 and DEPP 6.4.
+When determining the FCA level of a financial penalty the FCA's policy includes having regard to relevant principles and factors in DEPP 6.5 to 6.5D.
+19.115 When determining whether to suspend the authorisation or, as the case may be, the registration of an electronic money institution or limit or otherwise restrict the carrying on of electronic money issuance or payments services business by an electronic money FCA issuer the FCA's policy will have regard to the relevant factors in DEPP 6A.
+19.116 As with cases under the Act, the FCA may settle or mediate appropriate cases involving civil breaches of the Electronic Money Regulations to assist it to exercise its functions under the Regulations in the most efficient and economic way.
+See DEPP 5, DEPP 6.7 FCA and EG 5 for further information on the settlement process and the settlement discount scheme.